Natural Remedies for Schizophrenia: Symptoms, Root Causes & Holistic Treatments

 – Dr. William J. Walsh, PhD

-These patterns aren’t just theoretical.
-They affect how someone responds to medications, folate, or even basic nutrients like zinc or B6 — and often explain why conventional treatments fall short.
+And here’s the key insight: These patterns aren’t theoretical.
+They influence how someone responds to medications, folate, SAMe, B6, or even environmental stress — and often explain why conventional treatment alone doesn’t always stabilize symptoms.

 Let’s explore the most common biotypes seen in schizophrenia.